NeSSI: Criticism, Impact and Summary

 Since its debut in 2000, NeSSI the mechanical portion has seen gradual but steady acceptance in industry.
 Currently, there are three major commercial suppliers of NeSSI compliant mechanical systems along with dozens of components available for mounting on these systems.
 There is also a growing list of companies implementing NeSSI systems in their manufacturing and pilot-plant facilities.
 Recently, two of the largest suppliers of process analyzers have committed to supporting NeSSI hardware and the development of the intrinsically safe NeSSI-bus communication into their products.
 NeSSI is gaining status as a de facto standard for many process sampling system applications.

-NeSSI acceptance (Generation I) today, has spread beyond its initial chemical and petrochemical industry roots to find applications in the automotive, food, and pharmaceutical industries, as well as applications as an analytical development system in research laboratories.
+NeSSI (Generation I) acceptance has spread beyond its initial chemical and petrochemical industry roots to find applications in the automotive, food, and pharmaceutical industries, as well as applications as an analytical development system in research laboratories.
 Generation II electrical systems are now close to commercialization with the first industrial systems scheduled for operation in 2008.